loldot/mocknes/README.md

 # mocknes
-## A shady AF mocking library 🕶️
+## A naive library for stub implementations in dotnet 🕶️
-Use irresponsibly

 ## Example
 ```c#